 Pest control companies will work with you to safely remove any unwanted animals and manage snake deterrent systems.

 During the summer months, snakes will look for cool places to lower their body temperature.
 Because snakes are cold-blooded, they will search for different environments to either cool down or heat up their blood temperature.

 If your home has a natural stream, a man-made pond, or a drainage ditch, consider either draining the water or installing more precautionary snake measures.

-You can install a small mesh screen or plastic fence around your property along your fence as a snake barrier.
+You can install a small mesh screen or plastic fence around your property along with your fence as a snake barrier.
 Snake fences are common to ranches and farms where snakes are a nuisance to livestock and workers, but they can also offer another line of protection for your backyard.